ibois-epfl/Cockroach-documentation/docs/tutorials/workshoptrees.md

 ## 2 Remove statistical outliers
-The next step we propose is to remove the "statistical outilers", that is, points that probably are errors or unimportant points, because they are too isolated to be significant.
+The next step we propose is to remove the "statistical outliers", that is, points that probably are errors or unimportant points because they are too isolated to be significant.

 **[` Cockroach_RemoveStatisticalOutliers(Neighbours, ratio)`](https://ibois-epfl.github.io/Cockroach-documentation/docs/cmd_description/Cockroach_RemoveStatisticalOutliers/)**

- Of course, the limit between significant and unsignificant is quite vague, depends on the point cloud, and we encourage you to test some variation of the parameters we propose.
-Nevertheless, on our test pointcloud, those parameters yielded good results.
+ Of course, the limit between significant and insignificant is quite vague, depending on the point cloud, and we encourage you to test some variation of the parameters we propose.
+Nevertheless, on our test point cloud, those parameters yielded good results.

 Run the following commands: